imene-swaan/autoML4rad/README.md

 ### Deep Ensemble Anomaly Detection

-- Use "python3 Tuning-DEAN.py" to tune the model automatically using tune() from FLAML.
+- Use "python3 true-parameters.py" to tune the model automatically using tune() from FLAML.

-- Use "python3 DEAN.py" class to train one model with default hyperparameter values (from paper) or your own.
+- Use "python3 standard-parameters.py" to train one model with default hyperparameter values (from paper) or your own.

+- Use "python3 _parameters.py" to train multiple models on different datasets.

+- Use "python3 main.py" to train a classifier/regressor to auto tune your hyperparameters.

+- Use "python3 best-parameters.py" to auto train and tune multiple models on different datasets.

 - Change loaddata.py to load a different dataset.
-- Find the best AUC score achieved with tuned hyperparameters values in best_auc_score.json.

 ### -- **Default hyperparameters** --